orbit/orbit/orbit-container-guide.md

 ###Wiring an External Instance {#ContainerGuide-WiringanExternalInstance}

-If you have an object that's lifetime is managed outside of container, you can still have the field and config injection performed on that class.
+If you have an object where its lifetime is managed outside of container, you can still have the field and config injection performed on that class.

 {% highlight java %}